Aktan Abdykalykov: Biography

-In 1990, he made his directorial debut with a 17-minute film The Dog was Running documentary (production of “Kyrgyzfilm” studio) co-authored with Erkin Ryspaev, and in 1992 he released his first feature film Where is your home?.
+In 1990, Aktan Arym Kubat made his directorial debut with a 17-minute film The Dog was Running documentary under the production of Kyrgyzfilm, co-authored with Erkin Ryspaev, and in 1992 he released his first feature film Where is your home?.
 The Swing, his second feature, a semi-autobiographical tale about the discovery of the world by an 11-year-old boy who is infatuated with an older girl, won the Grand Prize for the best short film at the Locarno Film Festival in the competition section for short films in 1993 and the FIPRESCI Prize at the Torino Film Festival.
 This event gave Aktan Arym Kubat an opportunity to meet his French producer Cédomir Kolar, who later became the main producer of his main films.
 Five years later in 1998 at the Locarno Film Festival he won a Silver Leopard for Beshkempir/The Adopted Son, which also competed at the Karlovy Vary International Film Festival in the East of the West Competition.
 In 2001 Maimyl/The Chimp was selected to Un Certain Regard in Cannes and was nominated by the European Film Academy for the Discovery Award.
 The Light Thief, in which Aktan Arym Kubat took the lead role, premiered at Director's Fortnight in Cannes, won numerous awards and was screened in many festivals such as Locarno, Toronto, Montreal, Viennale, Doha and others.
-In 2017 this experience in front of the camera had a great effect once again in Centaur, which premiered in Berlinale’s Panorama section and won CICAE Award at Berlinale IFF, “Best Actor” award at Asian World Film Festival in USA and other prestigious awards.
+In 2017 this experience in front of the camera had a great effect once again in Centaur, which premiered in Berlinale's Panorama section and won CICAE Award at Berlinale IFF, “Best Actor” award at Asian World Film Festival in USA and other prestigious awards.

-In 1998, Aktan Arym Kubat created his own studio "Beshkempir".
-Since 2004, he is a founder and art director of the producing company “Oy Art”.
+In 1998, Aktan Arym Kubat created his own studio named Beshkempir.
+Since 2004, he is a founder and art director of the Oy Art producing company.

 Mirlan Abdykalykov, the son of Aktan Arym Kubat, played the lead role in his autobiographical trilogy The Swing, Beshkempir/The Adopted Son and Maimyl/The Chimp.
 In the interview during the Rotterdam Film Festival in January 2002, Aktan Arym Kubat said: "...
 It was like the periods of my life: childhood, adolescence and becoming an adult...
 The events of The Swing were drawn from direct experiences.
 I was an adopted son and I had the nickname ape, the chimp.
 Furthermore, when I was a young boy, I was in love with my neighbour and I followed here everywhere...
 Another painful memory from my childhood that found its way to the film is growing up with an alcoholic father...
 This is an autobiographical trilogy, I thought of someone closest to me to interpret my ideas, feelings and emotions, and I chose my son..."